 So this week, I was the one challenged.
 We’re teaching through Colossians and I had studied in advance for our meeting, ready to point out the tremendous insights I had already gleaned from the text.
 I was discussing one of these finer points, when my friend pointed out something in the Greek text which changed everything: “That you is actually plural.”

 That simple five word statement changed quite a bit about what I was espousing on.
-My basic point: That Jesus was the fulness of God (the deity in Col. 2) and we are the fulness of Christ.
-I was going on and on about the value of each of us to be the fulness of Christ on earth, which is certainly true to a point.
+My basic point: That Jesus was the fullness of God (the deity in Col. 2) and we are the fullness of Christ.
+I was going on and on about the value of each of us to be the fullness of Christ on earth, which is certainly true to a point.
 But then he said that statement.
 “That you is actually plural.”
 I sat down and shut up.

 “That you is actually plural.”